What is the Wyoming Developmental Disabilities Conference?

-The conference pricing encompasses all three days of the conference including keynote speakers, breakout sessions and activities.
-Fees also cover provided meals at the conference including the banquet ceremony dinner, the “MEGA Boogie” and all conference activities and many chances to win door prizes!
+The conference pricing encompasses both days of the conference including keynote speakers, breakout sessions, and all conference activities.
+Fees also cover provided meals at the conference including the banquet ceremony dinner and entertainment, the “MEGA Boogie” and many chances to win door prizes!

 Conference pricing does not include the cost of your room.

 Scholarship Recipients: If you are approved for a scholarship, you will receive a coupon code to register with.

 Registration for the 2023 Conference begins May 1, 2023.

 All conference activities will take place at the Ramkota Hotel and Conference Center,